goels/server-ingest/README.md

 The 'server-ingest' indexing tool is used to generate trick streams and associated index files for random access and server side play speed support.
 It is a stand alone tool which is currently used by the CableLabs CVP2 rygel project for server side content preparation.
-The tool supports indexing of content in MPEG TS container format with H262/H264/AVC encoding (188 as well as 192 byte packets with and without time stamps), and MPEG PS container format (H262 encoding).
+The tool supports indexing of content in MPEG TS container format with H262/H264/AVC encoding (188 and 192 byte packets with and without time stamps), and MPEG PS container format (H262 encoding).
 Indexing of MP4 container format is not supported.
 The ‘indexVideo’ binary is built as part of ‘server-ingest’ set of tools.
 In addition to indexVideo, other tools built are ‘NdxDump’ and ‘IfsSim’.
 This project is hosted on Github (cablelabs/server-ingest).

 This section briefly describes ‘indexVideo’ which is used to generate trick stream files and associated index files for various DLNA media formats.
 Alternately, the script 'itemGen.sh' can be run to automate the process of index and trick file generation.
 The tool can be used with any suitable content conforming to DLNA prescribed media formats.
-Included below are links to freely available content that can be used for testing. http://mango.blender.org/download/ (Tears of Steel) http://www.bigbuckbunny.org/index.php/download/ (Big Buck Bunny)
+Included below are links to freely available content that can be used for testing.

+http://mango.blender.org/download/ (Tears of Steel)

+http://www.bigbuckbunny.org/index.php/download/ (Big Buck Bunny)

 Getting the source and building
 -------------------------------